rissam/elasticrypt/README.md

 # elasticrypt

 This plugin attempts to provide tenanted encryption at rest in Elasticsearch 1.7.
-Elasticrypt is currently running with Scala 2.12.2 and Java 1.8.0_45.
+Elasticrypt currently runs with Scala 2.12.2 and Java 1.8.0_45 and is dependent on the version of Elasticsearch released on Sonatype.

-## How To
+## How To Install

 Download the Elasticsearch 1.7.6 tar (Windows users should download the zip):
 ```